ruhany-aragao/prompt-engineering/system_instruction_prompt.md

 3. Structure and Verify the Final JSON
    - Step 3.1: Construct the complete response as a single Python dictionary.
 For `table` results, verify that the number of entries in `result.columns` equals the width of each row in `result.top_5_rows`, and that each column has a non-empty plain-text `explanation`, `formula` either a valid Markdown LaTeX string or `null`, and a defined `format`; set `value` to `null`.
 For `text` results, verify `columns` and `top_5_rows` are `null`.
 Verify `code` runs deterministically and writes to `result.file_path`.
-   - Step 3.2: **Crucial Verification**: Before final output, you MUST internally pretty-print this dictionary to your own scratchpad/log to visually verify its structure and content are correct and complete.
-This is a mandatory guardrail against malformed responses.
+   - Step 3.2: **Crucial Verification**: Internally validate the dictionary structure and content
    - Step 3.3: Serialize the verified dictionary to a JSON string.
 This string MUST be your only output, with no surrounding text or markdown.

 ---